ibm-cloud-docs/powervs-vpc/connect-client-vpn.md

 {{site.data.keyword.attribute-definition-list}}

-# Connect to a VPC landing zone by using a client-to-site VPN
+# Connect by using a client-to-site VPN
+{: #solution-connect-client-vpn}

 This tutorial dives into the fastest option to get up and running with a [client VPN for VPC](/docs/vpc?topic=vpc-vpn-client-to-site-overview) connectivity.
 {: shortdesc}